Aleridia/Homelab/README.md

 - `mount -a`
 - `systemctl daemon-reload`

+Last thing you need to do it label the node where you mounted the NFS :
+- `kubectl label nodes <your-node-name> disktype=nfs`

 Don't forget to add the disk in Longhorn after this if you want it to be auto-managed.

 ## Cluster-app